 There are 2 forms, Biologic (Bone and Dentin) Hydroxylapatite and Geologic Hydroxylapatite.
 Natural forms of Hydroxyapatite meant for bone and dentin repair likely come from animal bones, so if you are taking this as a supplement (calcium hydroxyapatite) be sure to understand the source.
 Natural forms of Hydroxyapatite (biologic) included in toothpaste may not be bioavailable via transmucosal absorption due to molecule size and we are not aware of studies that show that it can work on contact to remineralize teeth.
 We urge customers to do their research.

 Keep in mind, our bodies need more than just the minerals that are found in our teeth and bones - just supplementing with calcium and phosphorous or HAP will not guarantee remineralization.
-We also need magnesium (to balance and utilize calcium), Vitamin D and A, copper (which activates HAP) and many other nutrients that serve as co-factors or co-nutrients that help remineralization (and good health) happen.
+We also need magnesium (to balance and utilize calcium), Vitamin D, K and A, copper (which activates HAP) and many other nutrients that serve as co-factors or co-nutrients that help remineralization (and good health) happen.
 It is a symphony, not a solo act!

 Natural, bio available minerals help build strong healthy teeth such as ionic macro minerals and trace minerals and vitamins.
 Some good sources are: plant based Fulvic Acid, Marine Vegetables (seaweed, algae, kelp, spirulina), natural living salts (eg. Himalayan, Bamboo, Baja Gold), Cod Liver Oil (Vitamin D and A) and Homeopathic Cell Salts (eg. Calc Phos, Silica, Calc Fluor).